simplelumine/yescoder/README.md

 ## Features

+-   **One-Click CLI Setup**: Quickly get setup commands for YesCode's CLIs (Gemini, Codex, Claude).
+The helper intelligently detects your OS and team status to provide the right command, which can be executed automatically in the terminal or copied to the clipboard.
 -   **Balance Monitoring:** Keep an eye on your most critical balance (Team, Subscription, or PayGo) directly in the status bar.
 -   **Provider Management:** Switch your default and alternative providers for both your user account and your team account without ever leaving the editor.
 -   **Seamless Account Support:** Works with all types of YesCode accounts, including production and special/testing accounts, by automatically connecting to the correct backend services.